HenrikMoe/UCLAhealth-DevOps-AppEngineering/README.md

 `git checkout 6-6-interview-assignment`

-## The Terraform SR. Dev Ops Assignemnt is on the 'backup-branch'.
+## The Terraform SR. Dev Ops assignment is on the 'backup-branch'.

 `git checkout backup-branch`